Convent-Coop-Members

 Who are we?

-Our Convent Management Committee would like to introduce themselves.
+Our Convent Management Committee would like to introduce itself.
 If you haven't done so yet, please come and meet us at the General Meetings and the Annual General Meeting (A.G.M.).
+All co-op members may contribute to committee business, either formally by becoming a committee member or on an ad hoc basis.
+If you have the time and skills or even just some enthusiasm, we'd love to hear from you.

 Office Staff